-Figure 7.
-Social cohesion and geopolitics as overarching policy considerations
+Figure 4 Social cohesion and geopolitics as overarching policy considerations

 We propose that the links between migration management, integration (of migrants in the countries of settlement) and development (in migrants' countries of origin) should be seen as mediated by overarching concerns about social cohesion and geopolitics.
-All three are relevant to social cohesion - i.e. internal dimensions - in some way; but also, to different degrees, to geopolitics - i.e. external dimensions.
+All three are relevant to social cohesion - i.e. internal dimensions (domestic situation) - but also to external dimensions (geopolitics).
 This might be via migrant populations (diasporas) present in the country, or through particular geopolitical ties or interests that are reflected in development or migration management priorities.
 Conversely, the internal dimensions of migrant management, integration and development affect the external dimensions and are also shaped by them.